 Immediately after launch, the app searches for available leakage testers nearby.

-If a device is found, the software tries to establish a Bluetooth® connection - direct or indirect via selection - with the tester.
+If a suitable device is found, the software tries to establish a Bluetooth® LE connection with the tester.
 While setting up this connection several status messages will appear on screen: mostly it is progress information, occasionally user action is required.

-On the next page there is an overview of the most important messages.
-The most important messages that can occur while establishing a connection to the tester are:
+An overview of the most important messages is shown on the next page: